\pi^0 \pi^0 Production in Proton-Proton Collisions at Tp=1.4 GeV: Acknowledgments

 \section{Acknowledgments}

-This work was in part supported by: the Forschungszentrum J\"ulich including the COSY-FFE program, the European Community under the FP7-Infrastructure-2008-1, the German-BMBF, the German-Indian DAAD-DST exchange program, VIQCD and the German Research Foundation (DFG), the Wallenberg Foundation, the Swedish Research Council, the G\"oran Gustafsson Foundation, the Polish Ministry of Science and Higher Education and the Polish National Science Center and Foundation for Polish Science - MPD program.\\ We also want to thank the technical and administration staff at the Forschungszentrum J\"ulich and at the participating institutes.\\ This work is part of the PhD thesis of Tamer Tolba.
+This work was in part supported by: the Forschungszentrum J\"ulich including the COSY-FFE program, the European Community under the FP7-Infrastructure-2008-1, the German-BMBF, the German-Indian DAAD-DST exchange program, VIQCD and the German Research Foundation (DFG), the Wallenberg Foundation, the Swedish Research Council, the G\"oran Gustafsson Foundation, the Polish Ministry of Science and Higher Education and the Polish National Science Center (grant No. 0320/B/H03/2011/40) and Foundation for Polish Science - MPD program.

+We also want to thank the technical and administration staff at the Forschungszentrum J\"ulich and at the participating institutes.